magicmq/pyspigot-documentation/docs/projects/writingprojects.md

 Like single-file scripts, PySpigot projects are designed to be *self-contained*.
 This means that each project is treated as a single "bundle", and all Python modules within the project's folder are *isolated* from files in another.
 Like single-file scripts, however, projects can interact with one another in various ways.

 PySpigot projects are placed in the `projects` folder, which can be found in PySpigot's main plugin folder.
-Each project must be a folder, single-file projects are not allowed (as this would be a single-file script, which should be placed in the `scripts` folder instead).
-All folders within the `projects` folder are considered projects, and will be loaded automatically on server start/plugin load.
+Each project must be a folder; single-file projects are not allowed (as this would be a single-file script, which should be placed in the `scripts` folder instead).
+All folders within the `projects` folder are considered projects, and will be loaded automatically on server start/plugin load, unless if they are marked as disabled.

 ???+ warning

     Project names must be unique across other project names *and* single-file script names, as their names are used to identify them at runtime.
-For example, PySpigot could not load and run a project named `test_project` and a script named `test_project.py` simultaneously.
+For example, a project named `test_project` and a script named `test_project.py` are not compatible.

 ## Project Options

 There are a variety of options that can be set for each project, including its main module, whether or not it is enabled, load priority, and logging options.

 Project options are specified within the project's `project.yml` file, which is placed into the project's main directory.
-For example, if I had a project named `test_project`, I would place its `project.yml` file at `/plugins/PySpigot/projects/test_project/project.yml`.
+For example, a project named `test_project` would have its `project.yml` file at `/plugins/PySpigot/projects/test_project/project.yml`.

 The most notable project option to be aware of is `main`, which specifies the main module of the project.
-PySpigot uses this to determine which module to execute when the project is loaded.
-If this value isn't specified in a project's `project.yml` file, or the project doesn't have a `project.yml` file at all, then the default value under the `script-options-default` section of the main `config.yml` is used, (`main.py` by default).
+PySpigot uses this value to determine which module to execute when the project is loaded.
+If this value isn't specified in a project's `project.yml` file, or the project doesn't have a `project.yml` file at all, then the default value under the `script-options-defaults` section of the main `config.yml` is used, (`main.py` by default).

 All other project options are identical to the regular script options used for single-file scripts.
 For more information on project options, see the [project options page](projectoptions.md).

 ???+ notice

-    Defining project options for a project is *optional*; projects will function normally without them, provided that the main module of the project matches the default value for this project option.
+    Defining project options for a project is *optional*; projects will function normally without explicitly defining them (or creating a `project.yml` file at all), provided a module exists with the same name as the default `main` option in the `config.yml` (`main.py` by default).

 ### Project Permissions

+???+ warning

+    Project permissions are not supported on Velocity and BungeeCord, so configuring project permissions on these platforms has **no effect**.

-PySpigot allows projects to define a list of permissions that they use.
+**On the Bukkit platform only**, PySpigot allows projects to define a list of permissions that they use.
 This is useful if a project want to restrict access to certain features.
 Permissions are initialized and loaded just prior to parsing and executing the main module of the project, and are removed just after a project is stopped.

 Project permissions are defined in the `project.yml` file of the project.
 For more information on how to define permissions, see the [documentation for project options](projectoptions.md#permissions).